datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Our data is stored in tables, which comprise of columns and rows, like a spreadsheet.
+Our data is stored in tables, which comprise of columns and rows.

-But ,depending on how the data is entered, and how the table is designed, we can't guarantee our data will always be returned in a desired order.
+But,depending on how the data is entered, and how the table is designed, we can't guarantee our SELECT statements will always return data in a given order.

 If we have a desired order, we must specify it, using ORDER BY.